Information on Garda Vetting Service provided by Louth Volunteer Centre

 Louth Volunteer Centre, as part of our commitment to supporting and promoting volunteering have introduced a Garda Vetting service for voluntary and community groups.
 All Volunteer Centres now act as an Authorised Signatory for Garda Vetting purposes for voluntary and community organisations that do not otherwise have access to an authorised signatory.
 Volunteer Centre Ireland and member Volunteer Centres have developed a number of documents to ensure best practice in and assist organisations with Garda Vetting and an agreement on the service with the Garda Vetting Unit and Data Protection.

 What is a Garda Vetting Liaison Person?

-Formerly known as an Authorised Signatory, the Garda Vetting Liaison Person is the person who has completed the training supplied by the Garda Central Vetting Unit and is authorised to act as the liaison between the organisation requesting vetting and the Garda Central Unit.
+Formerly known as an Authorised Signatory, the Garda Vetting Liaison Person is the person who has completed the training supplied by the National Vetting Bureau and is authorised to act as the liaison between the organisation requesting vetting and the National Vetting Bureau.

-Only individuals that have completed the training and are registered with the Garda Vetting Bureau are permitted to process Garda Vetting.
+Only individuals that have completed the training and are registered with the National Vetting Bureau are permitted to process Garda Vetting.

 Will An Garda Síochána vet volunteers?